karlwang3420/git_cli_tool/README.md

 # GitSwitch - Multi-Repository Git Branch Management Tool

-### This is created by AI

-GitSwitch is a command-line tool that helps you efficiently manage branches across multiple Git repositories.
-It allows you to switch branches in multiple repositories simultaneously, with fallback logic if preferred branches don't exist, and also provides functionality to refresh Git tags across repositories.
+A command-line tool that helps you efficiently manage branches across multiple Git repositories.
+It allows you to switch branches in multiple repositories simultaneously, with fallback logic if preferred branches don't exist, and also provides functionality for tag management, branch history tracking, and parallel operations.

 ## Features